 Western Mail, Perth, 9 Jun 1949 (Cont.)

 The very fact that Australians were not told about any impending invasion was probably a secret Federal Government decision to protect and conceal the seriousness of the threat to Australia, especially in light of the bombings in Darwin Harbour in February 1942, that were to a certain degree hushed up by the Australian War Office until the end of the war.
 The shocking reality was that the Australian War Office was in no way able to fight off an invasion as most of their more able soldiers were already in Europe and Africa fighting a war on the other side of the war.

-Left behind in Australia were a group of army Generals and their personnel who had avoided being called up for active service; mostly older men, but some cowards, who had an empirical idea about the impenetrable myth that war would never come to Australia.
+Left behind in Australia were a group of army Generals and their personnel who were not called up for active service, due mainly to the fact that they were older men.
+Some had an empirical idea about the impenetrable myth that war would never come to Australia.
 How wrong they were.